Scarlett100/DevOps_tech257/IaC - Ansible/README.md

 # Back to controller!

-We now open up a host file that is present but we cannot see.
+I now open up a host file that is present but we cannot see.

 ```
 cd /etc/ansible